-On 26 October, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
+On 26 October 2017, the High Court handed down a judgment involving the Lloyds Banking Group's defined benefit pension schemes.
 The judgment concluded the schemes should be amended to equalise pension benefits for men and women in relation to guaranteed minimum pension benefits, (GMP).
-The Government will need to consider this outcome in conjunction with the Government's recent consultation on GMP indexation in public sector schemes before concluding on any changes required to local government pension schemes.